 Fall is quickly approaching and with that comes fall foliage!
 Did you know Pennsylvania has a longer and more varied fall foliage season than any other state in the nation?
 Pittsburgh’s parks, valleys and hillsides turn from a beautiful shade of green to vibrant reds, oranges and yellows that will leave you in awe.

 Spanning more than 257 acres and combining three historic parks, Emerald View Park is home to a stunning view of the Pittsburgh Skyline.
 The park surrounds the neighborhoods of Duquesne Heights, Mount Washington and Allentown and gives ample space to discover the beauty of the fall season on its growing 10 miles of trails.
-Enjoy a hike through the trails with the perfect view of the city while taking in the fall foliage.
+Enjoy a hike through the trails with a perfect view of the city while taking in the fall foliage.

 Home to 644 sprawling acres and holding the title of Pittsburgh’s largest historic regional park, Frick Park is an outdoor enthusiast’s oasis.
 While enjoying the stunning colors of fall, take a hike on the Frick Park Trail Loop, play a few rounds of tennis, learn about nature at the Frick Environmental Center and let the kids play on the famous Blue Slide Playground.